 Access to and Credit for Music courses in other Arts & Science Programs

 Some courses in Music are only open to registration by B.Mus. students or to students in a Music Major Plan.
 Individual course descriptions will indicate these courses.
 Most, but not all MUSC courses (see, in particular, Ensembles above), may be used to fulfill the elective or Plan requirements of Arts and Science degree Programs.
 Some MUSC courses are designed for, and fulfill Program requirements for, only B.Mus. students.
-For a complete list of such courses please consult the Degree Program Information section of this calendar.
+For a complete list of such courses please consult the Degree Program Information section of the academic calendar.

 Students in Music Major, or Minor/General Plans follow the standard Arts and Science admission regulations.
 Admission to the Bachelor of Music Program is by direct-entry.
 Once admitted to this Program, students will be automatically enrolled in the Music Specialization Plan.
 Admission will generally require an audition.
 Students from other universities, from any other Faculty at Queen’s, or currently registered in any other Program in Arts and Science must also apply through the Admission Services to the B.Mus.
 Program.
 This includes any students who were previously required to withdraw from the B.Mus.
 Program and who wish to gain re-entry.
 Again, an audition will be required.
 See Admissions Regulation 13 for complete details.